Kshy0/CaMa-Flood-GPU/README.md

 pip install -e .
 ```

-This command installs the `cmfgpu` package in editable mode, along with its required dependencies such as `netCDF4`, `omegaconf`, `h5py`, and others.
+This command installs the `cmfgpu` package in editable mode, along with its required dependencies such as `netCDF4`, `scipy`, `h5py`, and others.

 If you later clone or pull a newer version of the repository and notice that `setup.py` includes updated or additional dependencies, it is recommended to uninstall `cmfgpu` and reinstall it to ensure all required packages are correctly installed: